Best Horror Movies: Top Five Hammer Films Of All Time

 1. Horror of Dracula (1958)

 Hammer’s 1958 version of the story of Count Dracula tops many lists of the company’s highest-rated releases.
-The Independent Film Channel shares that this is the performance that made the trio of Christopher Lee, Peter Cushing and director Terence Fisher legendary in the world of horror.
+The Independent Film Channel shares that this is the performance that made the trio of Christopher Lee, Peter Cushing, and director Terence Fisher legendary in the world of horror.
 Cushing was fabulous in his turn as Doctor Van Helsing, and Lee portrayed Count Dracula with a beastly ferocity that flew in the face of earlier, more subtle screen versions of the Prince of Darkness.

 There are many more enjoyable films from Hammer Productions that could have made this list; frankly, it is difficult to separate one Hammer offering from another due to the consistent quality the company employed during their “golden era.”
 Which films would you have included in your Hammer top five?
 Which of the movies listed would you remove from these ratings?
 This could be argued ad infinitum, but one thing is for certain: Hammer Films has made a significant contribution to the horror movie genre that will continue to live on for generations.